arjun911code/devenv_vagrant_template/README.rst

-vagrant with puppet for provisioning
+vagrant with puppet for provisioning dev env